PatternsTechGit/PT_Fontawesome_Bootstrap/README.md

               "node_modules/@fortawesome/fontawesome-free/css/all.min.css"
             ]
 ```

 Styles array is basically used for including external stylesheets.

-As there are alot of files in @fontawesome/fontawesome-free/css folder
+As there are a lot of files in @fontawesome/fontawesome-free/css folder

-we have .css files agains each icon catagory of fontawesome and there are .min.css versions are as well.
+we have .css files against each icon category of fontawesome and there are .min.css versions are as well.
 Here we are using only 'all.min.css'

-<font size="5" color="grey">**Step 3**</font>
+<font size="5" color="grey">**Step 3 : Using List**</font>
 As we are making a banking application and in a bank application we will have links to navigate to different components (e.g. create account, manage account) of our application.

 To show the links we will be using font-awesome icons in app.component.html